Types of credit

 Cons: You can lose your house!

-Also coined ‘short term cash loans’, pay day loan companies offer you wads of money on a short-term basis, often to tide you over until you’re paid or your student loan comes in.
+Also coined ‘short term cash loans’, payday loan companies offer you wads of money on a short-term basis, often to tide you over until you’re paid or your student loan comes in.
 The catch?
-They charge a huge amount of interest – sometimes over 1,500% – for the convenience.
+They charge a huge amount of interest for these types of credit – sometimes over 1,500%.
 Even if you pay the loan back straight away, you’ll pay back significantly more than you borrowed

 Pros: It’s pretty darn easy to get one